Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

  If 'auto' scan window, mass accuracy and MS1 accuracy parameters were applied for steps 2 and 3, users can opt to run a script that will extract the average recommended parameters from the step 3 log and apply these to the remainder of the workflow.

- Note that this step is NOT required if fixed parameters have been included at steps 2 and 3 (eitehr from subsampling, or fixed from step 0).
+ Note that this step is NOT required if fixed parameters have been included at steps 2 and 3 (either from subsampling, or fixed from step 0).

 #### Optional step to extract recommended parameters from 'auto' runs